 Swedish firms have substantially invested in intangible assets (Edquist 2011).
-Intangible investment can be defined as expenditures by businesses intended to increase output in the future that do not take the form of traditional physical capital (Corrado et al. 2005).
-According to Corrado et al. (2005) these investments include software, R&D, mineral exploration, copyright and license cost, development cost in the financial industry, design, brand equity, vocational training and organizational structure. van Ark et al. (2009) find that intangible investments account for a large share of GDP in many countries.
+Intangible investment can be defined as expenditures by businesses intended to increase output in the future that do not take the form of traditional physical capital (Corrado, Hulten and Sichel 2005).
+According to Corrado et al. (2005) these investments include software, R&D, mineral exploration, copyright and license cost, development cost in the financial industry, design, brand equity, vocational training and organizational structure. van Ark, Hao, Corrado and Hulten (2009) find that intangible investments account for a large share of GDP in many countries.
 In Sweden, intangible investment was almost 10 percent of GDP based on growth accounting calculations and accounted for nearly 30 percent of labor productivity growth in the business sector in 1995-2006 (Edquist 2011).